Spain's Central Bank consults experts on toxic assets - sources

 BANKIA UNDER SCRUTINY

-One of Spain's bigger banks, Bankia (BKIA.MC), lies at the heart of concerns over the banking system due to its large exposure to the country's property sector.
+One of Spain's bigger banks, Bankia, lies at the heart of concerns over the banking system due to its large exposure to the country's property sector.

 A holding company solution might benefit Bankia and its parent company Banco Financiero y de Ahorros (BFA), which have repossessed real estate assets of around 11 billion euros of which 5 billion are undeveloped land.